Alexi ~ Impatience of a Young Man in Moscow

 People understand me not.

-That is their problem
+That is their problem,

 and problems bores me.

-Yet you do.
+Yet you do attract me.

 That I do not understand.